 Revocation of Parking Privileges & Collection of Fines

 Failure to pay fines may affect an employee’s privilege to park at the university.
-With just cause, the privilege of having a vehicle on campus may be revoked by the Vice President for Student Life or designee.
+With just cause, the privilege of having a vehicle on campus may be revoked by the Vice President of Administration & Finance or his/her designee.

 SECTION 5: PARKING ASSIGNMENTS